Mary Aquinas Kinskey

 Mary Aquinas Kinskey (born Mary Kinskey; May 27, 1894 – October 20, 1985) O.S.F., was an American Franciscan Religious Sister who was an expert in and teacher of aerodynamics and aviation.
 She was also an accomplished pilot.

 Biography

-She was born Mary Kinskey in 1894 in Zanesville, Ohio.

-Kinksey entered the novitiate of the Franciscan Sisters of Christian Charity located in Manitowoc, Wisconsin, in 1911 at the age of 17.
+Born Mary Kinskey in 1894 in Zanesville, Ohio, she entered the novitiate of the Franciscan Sisters of Christian Charity located in Manitowoc, Wisconsin, in 1911 at the age of 17.
 After completing that initial stage of membership in the congregation, she was assigned to teach, and was enrolled to gain her higher education at the Catholic University of America in Washington, D.C. during the summer breaks.

-Kinksey then graduated in 1926 and started work as a high school teacher.
+Kinksey graduated from Catholic University in 1926 and started work as a high school teacher.

+She earned a Master of Science degree in physics (graduating cum laude) in 1942 from the University of Notre Dame.
+Her dissertation was entitled “Electron Projection Study of the Deposition of Thorium on Tantalum".
+Wanting hands-on aviation experience, she learned to fly in 1943.

 According to the Notre Dame Archives and News, “She became a teacher and her interest in aviation stemmed from the enthusiasm for the subject from her students.”
 She then trained to become a licensed pilot at the Manitowoc County Airport and taught aerodynamics and meteorology at St. Ambrose High School in Ironwood, Michigan, in 1942.